gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

      remove switch -f

-  This tactic is suggested in case editing the forced-elaboration-order file is not an option.
+  The binder suggests this tactic when editing the forced-elaboration-order file is not an option.

-  The programmer should remove binder switch :switch:`-f` from the binder arguments, and rebind.
+  You should remove binder switch :switch:`-f` from the binder arguments and rebind.

 * Multiple-circularities diagnostic